 Your collections can be filled with items.
 Each item page holds all the necessary information about the sample or specimen, as defined by the collection properties.
 Items can be added to Labguru manually, and they can also be imported in bulk.

 Keep Track of Each Stock Item

-The first rule of keeping an organized storage is making sure that everything has its home.
-Using Labguru, you can assign a specific location to each sample, as well as quantities of plates, boxes, tubes or packages to make sure you never run out without knowing.
-You can also keep track of quantities and make sure that you never run out of stock.
+The first rule of maintaining organized storage is ensuring that everything has its home.
+Using Labguru, you can assign a specific location to each sample, as well as quantities of plates, boxes, tubes, or packages to ensure you never run out without knowing.
+You can also keep track of quantities and make sure you never run out of stock.